dineshvelhal/jest-framework-starter/README.md

 Under the [testconfig](https://github.com/dineshvelhal/jest-framework-starter/tree/master/testconfig) folder, there are `global_setup` and `global_teardown` scripts.
 They run only once for entire set of tests that get executed.
 You may add global-level setup and teardown code here.
 To begin with, these scripts only print the colorful messages on the console.

 ## Global Variables
 [Jest Config](https://github.com/dineshvelhal/jest-framework-starter/blob/master/jest.config.js) file has a section where global variables can be defined.
-These can be application URLs, port numbers or any other environment specific values.
-See following in the config file.
+See a sample Global variables section below.
 ```javascript
    globals: {
       __APP_NAME__: 'MATH',